 Winter Sports Increases The Risk Of UV Exposure.

 If you’re a winter sports enthusiast, sunscreen is an absolute necessity.
-According to research by the skin cancer foundation, the intensity of UV rays increases with an increase in altitude.
+According to research by the Skin Cancer Foundation, the intensity of UV rays increases with an increase in altitude.
 For every 1,000 feet increase in height above sea level, exposure to UV radiation increases by 4 to 5 percent.
 If you spend a lot of time snowboarding and mountain skiing, ensure you apply at least 30 SPF of sunscreen to protect your skin from the harmful rays.

 The ozone layer acts as a natural sunscreen.
 It is nature’s way of protecting your skin from harmful UV radiation that accelerates skin aging.
-While its effect is strong during summer time, it may not be as effective during winter.
+While its effect is strong during summertime, it may not be as effective during winter.
 Ozone levels are lowest between December and March in the Northern Hemisphere.
 So you need that bottle of sunscreen even more during winter.

 If you intend to spend most of your time indoors during the winter period, you are not exempt from the dangers of UV radiation.
-According to Dendy Engelman a dermatologist based in New York, small amounts of infrared and ambient light from your overhead lamps and computer screens can still stimulate your pigment cells.
+According to Dendy Engelman, a dermatologist based in New York, small amounts of infrared and ambient light from your overhead lamps and computer screens can still stimulate your pigment cells.
 Enjoying the outside view through the window still puts you at risk since UV rays can penetrate glass.
-Whether you spend your time outdoors or hold up in the house, you still need sunscreen protection.
+Whether you spend your time outdoors or are holed up in the house, you still need sunscreen protection.